kazuhi-ra/is_openable_pdf/README.md

-# @kazuhi-ra/is-openable-pdf
+## Motivation

-A WebAssembly library to check if a PDF can be opened when the user password is either not set or is the default (empty string).
+In a browser environment, JavaScript alone cannot reliably detect whether a PDF file is password-protected—especially when the user password is set to the default (an empty string).
+Standard browser APIs do not provide sufficient detail for this check.
+This library uses WebAssembly to overcome that limitation by attempting to open the PDF directly, determining whether a password is required.

 ## Install